Aman-7566/Akash-portfolio/README.md

     <div class="about-img"></div>
     <div class="about-body">
       <h3>Hi, I'm Akash 👋</h3>
       <p>I'm an Associate Analyst in Business Intelligence based in Mumbai.
-I specialize in designing interactive dashboards, building data pipelines, and translating complex datasets into narratives that drive action.</p>
+I specialize in designing interactive dashboards, building data pipelines, and translating complex datasets into narratives that drive business decisions.</p>
       <p>My work sits at the intersection of analytics, visualization, and business strategy — helping teams move from gut-feel to evidence-based decision making with Power BI, SQL, Python, and Tableau.</p>
       <p>When I'm not wrangling data, I'm exploring new BI tools, sharpening my SQL skills, or mentoring others on data storytelling.</p>
       <div class="chips">